MicrosoftDocs/power-automate-docs/articles/date-time-values.md

 ### See also

-For more information on the date and time funcion, select the following articles.
+For more information on the date and time function, select the following articles.

 - [Converting time zone in Power Automate](/troubleshoot/power-platform/power-automate/converting-time-zone-power-automate)
 - [formatDateTime function reference](/azure/logic-apps/workflow-definition-language-functions-reference#formatdatetime)